5G network slicing

-5G network slicing is a network architecture that enables the multiplexing of virtualized and independent logical networks on the same physical network infrastructure.
-Each network slice is an isolated end-to-end network tailored to fulfil diverse requirements requested by a particular application.
+5G networking slicing is a network architecture that enables the multiplexing of virtualized and independent logical networks on the same physical network infrastructure.
+Each network slice is an isolated end-to-end network tailored to fulfill diverse requirements requested by a particular application.

 For this reason, this technology assumes a central role to support 5G mobile networks that are designed to efficiently embrace a plethora of services with very different service level requirements (SLR).
 The realization of this service-oriented view of the network leverages on the concepts of software-defined networking (SDN) and network function virtualization (NFV) that allow the implementation of flexible and scalable network slices on top of a common network infrastructure.

 From a business model perspective, each network slice is administrated by a mobile virtual network operator (MVNO).
 The infrastructure provider (the owner of the telecommunication infrastructure) leases its physical resources to the MVNOs that share the underlying physical network.
 According to the availability of the assigned resources, a MVNO can autonomously deploy multiple network slices that are customized to the various applications provided to its own users.